NikVis01/AIS_Capstone/README.md

 - Deploy modal main
 - Copy link that ends with "...modal.run" in browser
 - Input a link of your choice and wait for containers to spin up
-- WARNING: The web app is implemented as a sync fasthtml app for sake of simplicity, it may take a while
+- WARNING: The web app is implemented as a sync fasthtml app for sake of simplicity, it may take a while to run

 ### Limitations and recognitions
 - I could have used GPT-4o for this since it can read UI from a link and give suggestions straight up.
 However; this is lame and boring.
 I learned more doing it this way.
 It works decently.